-Appendix 1 - Draft Annual Work Programme Appendix 2 - Draft Schedule of meetings
+Appendix 1 - Draft Annual Forward Work Programme;

+Appendix 2 - Draft Schedule of meetings.

-Draft Annual Work Programme
+Draft Annual Forward Work Programme

-- 3.2 The draft work programme is being presented to the Committee for consideration following consultation with the Scrutiny Chairs, and Service Areas, and detailed research by the Scrutiny team.
-It is designed to be a starting point for Members to develop, the work programme for Scrutiny should be Member led. - 3.3 The attached draft work programme has been drafted using a number of difference sources, including: - Member identified topics; - Cabinet Work Programme; - Corporate Risk Register; - Previous Scrutiny Committee Forward Work Programmes, Agendas and minutes (available online); - Policy Framework; - Discussions with the Business Improvement Team (Performance Information) and relevant Heads of Service. - 3.4 There are also items where there is a statutory duty for Policy Framework documents to be considered by Scrutiny, for this Committee this covers the draft budget proposals in January 2019.
-The Committee will coordinate comments from all of the People and Place and Corporate Scrutiny Committees, and will make comment on the budget process and public engagement to Cabinet in February 2019. - 3.5 Once the Committee is happy with the content of its Annual Work Programme, it will be published to the website to allow members of the public to view.
+- 3.2 The draft annual forward work programme is being presented to the Committee for consideration following consultation with the Scrutiny Chair, and Service Areas, and detailed research by the Scrutiny team.
+It is designed to be a starting point for Members to develop, the work programme for Scrutiny should be Member led. - 3.3 The attached draft work programme has been drafted using a number of difference sources, including: - Committee's Outcomes: - Cabinet Work Programme; - Corporate Risk Register: - Previous Scrutiny Committee Forward Work Programmes, Agendas and Minutes (available online); - Policy Framework: - Discussions with the Performance Team (Performance Information) and relevant Heads of Service. - 3.4 There are also items where there is a Statutory duty to be considered by Scrutiny, particularly in relation to scrutiny of the Public Service Board for this Committee, which have been included in the draft annual forward work programme. - 3.5 Once the Committee is happy with the content of its Annual Work Programme, it will be published to the website to allow members of the public to view.
 The Committee may wish to consider if it wishes to seek the feedback of any stakeholders on the work programme. - 3.6 The Committee will then have a standing item on each of its Committee meeting agendas for a Forward Work Programme Update, with a breakdown of which items will be coming to each meeting.
-It will also clarify what information has been requested for the Committees consideration, what the role of the Committee is for each item and a list of invitees. - 3.7 Under the Committee restructure in May 2017, the Overview and Scrutiny Management Committee are responsible for the strategic policy review and development functions, as well as pre-decision and monitoring of the implementation of projects/schemes/legislation that impacts on the Council as a whole.
+It will also clarify what information has been requested for the Committee's consideration, what the role of the Committee is for each item and a list of invitees.
+The Committee will need to amend and approve this information at each meeting. - 3.7 The Committee restructure in May 2017, prioritised the performance monitoring role into a more prominent position within the Scrutiny function, with this Committee focusing its work programme on fulfilling this role regarding Partnership working.